MSLNZ/equipment-register-schema/tools/README.md

 The `validate.py` module may be used to provide additional validation to the _content_ of an XML element.

-There are three functions available:
+There are four functions available:
 * _load_schema_: Load the XSD file.
 By default, it is assumed that the Schema file (equipment-register.xsd) is located in the current working directory.
-* _validate_: Validate an equipment-register (XML) file.
+* _next_id_: Recursively search all equipment-register files to automatically determine the numeric value for the next equipment ID.
 * _recursive_validate_: Recursively validate all equipment-register files, starting from a specified directory.
+* _validate_: Validate a single equipment-register (XML) file.

 If you want to see more information about what is happening during the validation process, enable `DEBUG` logging messages, for example,